UBC-MDS/524_easysklearn/README.md

 This package contains four functions that accept a pandas DataFrame.
 All functions can be used on a dataset with numerical and categorical features.
 Each function will have it's own required and optional arguments.

-- eda: eda data analysis will split the original data into train and test dataset and will generate a statistical report such as correlation between the variables, number of missing data, class imbalance and type of data present in the dataset.
+- eda: EDA data analysis will split the original data into train and test dataset and will generate a statistical report such as correlation between the variables, number of missing data, class imbalance and type of data present in the dataset.

-- Data imputation: it will handle missing data in the data frame.
+- Data imputation: It will handle missing data in the data frame.

-- Baseline model: Baseline model will help a user  in choosing a better supervised classification model.
+- Baseline Function: Baseline function will give users a quick check of the performance of the selected sklearn models as a baseline for further model training.

-- Feature selection: This will remove redundant features based on the model selected by the user.
+- Feature selection: This will remove redundant features based on the forward selection.

 ## How the easysklearn package fits into the Python ecosystem